ChangeWindows/Content/desktop/99999.md

  - Settings now has a network speed test integrated
  - Hotspot 2.0 settings have been added under Wi-Fi
  - You can now disable badges on taskbar buttons
- - You can now enable the lock screen to show your email address
  - You can now see all add-ons per app
- - Under "Temporary Files", Windows now shows the amount of storage pending updates and builds are using
+ - Under "Temporary Files", Windows now shows the amount of storage that pending updates and builds are using
  - Some of the activation info has been removed from "Activation"
  - Apps for websites has been added under System
  - Sharing a network with your contacts in Wi-Fi Sense is no longer possible
- - The IME Settings page now have a "Clear Input History" option
+ - The IME Settings page now has a "Clear Input History" option
- - Upgrading from Pro to Enterprise no longer requires you to wipe the system and won't require a reboot
+ - Upgrading from Pro to Enterprise no longer requires you to wipe the system and doesn't require a reboot
  - You can now enable Limited Periodic Scanning which provides a second line of defence when using other Antivirus solutions than Windows Defender
  - Under Privacy, you can now enable apps on other devices to start on your PC to continue where you left off
  - Under Privacy, you can now enable apps on other devices to start on your PC through Bluetooth to continue where you left off